Risto-Paasivirta/ParticleSystem/README.md

 - `modular-particle-system`: The library itself
 - `playground`: A separate application for manually testing the library with an example integration with `PIXI.js`
+- `editor`: A separate application for presenting and experimenting with the library.
+Hosted in GitHub.

 ## Development